Categories Painting

 There are all different kinds of paints, used for different kinds of projects.
 Before you start any painting project, it’s always smart to understand what type of paint will work best.
 Alkyd paints are created with a pigment, added to a solution of alkyd resin, and a petroleum-based solvent.
 The pigment gives the paint its color, and the binding agent keeps everything in place after application.
 Continue reading to learn more about when it’s best to use alkyd paint and when a different type of paint may be a better choice.

-If you live in the Boise area and need help with your interior or exterior painting, contact us to get your free quote!
+If you live in the Boise area and need help with your interior painting, exterior painting, and more!
+Contact us to get your free quote!
 We serve Meridian, Caldwell, and Eagle too!

 What is Alkyd Paint?